jazzband/django-simple-history/docs/advanced.rst

 Multiple databases
 ------------------
-`django-simple-history` follows the Django convention for interacting with multiple databases.
+`django-simple-history` follows the Django conventions for interacting with multiple databases.

 .. code-block:: python